Translation for regulatory submission-pharmaceutical translations

-The three main types of documents required for translation for regulatory submission are:
+There are three main types of documents the EMA requires for translation, for regulatory submission purposes:

 It is very important for pharma producers and CROs to chose reliable translation partners with specific expertise in the pharma and regulatory affairs fields.